loopyd/armbian-kitchen/recipe/README.md

 # The Recipie Folder

 This folder allows you to load in your own recipie cards to automate the kitchen in an unattended manner.
-Examples have been provided for you (postfixed by ``.example``) that you can modify as you need.
+You can modify the included files as you need to suit your own image.

 ## Recipie Cards